chapellu/dofus-market/README.md

 ### Environment Configuration

-To switch between development and production environments, modify the commented code in `config.ts` and setup a `.env` file.
+To switch between development and production environments, modify the commented code in `config.ts` and set up a `.env` file.

 ### Backend (Django REST API + Database)